 Preventing lead residues in livestock products protects human health and Victoria's ongoing access to international markets.

-Lead is highly toxic to livestock and humans and may cause sudden death in livestock.
+Lead is highly toxic and may cause sudden death in livestock.

 All animals that have been exposed to lead sources must be managed to ensure that animal products for human consumption or export do not contain lead residues.